Packing Light for Extended Fall Travel in European Cities

 1 bathing suit

-1 purse (neutral cross-body that’s light, water-resistant, and just big enough for a camera and water bottle)
+1 purse (black cross-body that’s light, water-resistant, and just big enough for a camera and water bottle)

-2 jackets (1 light-weight windbreaker and 1 thin, warm insulated)
+2 jackets (1 light-weight windbreaker and 1 thin insulated down jacket)

-3 pairs of shoes (ankle boots, sneakers, flats) plus fold-up dance shoes (who knows where/when salsa could happen)
+3 pairs of shoes (ankle boots, sneakers, flats) plus fold-up soft jazz dance shoes (who knows where/when salsa could happen?!
+We’ve stumbled upon it before internationally!)

 Ben (4 months of European city living in 50-70°F daytime weather)